Food Sustainability Exhibit

 User Research

-Conducted 1 informal user interview but wanted to seek additional insights & perspectives
+Additional research: Conducted 1 informal user interview to gather extra perspectives

 Research Findings